Samsung/tizen-docs/docs/application/vstools/install.md

 ## Install Tizen Baseline SDK

-Baseline SDK contains Tizen-specific libraries and tools such as profiler, debugger and so on.
+Baseline SDK contains Tizen-specific libraries and tools such as profiler, debugger, and so on.

 After installing the Visual Studio Tools for Tizen extension, you must set up the Tizen baseline SDK.
 You can either install a new Tizen baseline SDK or configure an existing Tizen baseline SDK: